your cart

 The majority of Chinese dishes will use soy sauce because it is the foundation of Asian cooking.
 Oriental soy sauce is made up of a simple mixture of soybeans, wheat, water and salt.
 Whilst supermarkets offer a couple of generic brands, you will be better off sourcing this vital ingredient from a specialised seller because the type of soy sauce you get can affect the overall taste of your dishes.

-The light soy sauce, which we recommend getting, is generally lighter in colour and tastes less salty than the darker options, which if overused can ruin the dish.
-If required, a splash of dark soy sauce can be added to a meal to add some colour.
-Take a look at our soy sauce guide to learn which type is best for your dish!
+The light soy sauce, which we recommend getting, is generally lighter in colour and tastes less salty than the darker options, which can ruin the dish if overused.
+A splash of dark soy sauce can be added to a meal to add colour.
+Look at our soy sauce guide to learn which type is best for your dish!

 Chinkiang Vinegar (known as Black Vinegar)

 You can expect Chinkiang vinegar to be used in such things as a sweet and sour sauce.
-So, if you're wanting to make everything in your Chinese meal from scratch a Chinkiang vinegar is a must-have product to stock in your cupboard.
+So, if you want to make everything in your Chinese meal from scratch, Chinkiang vinegar is a must-have product to stock in your cupboard.

 Oyster Sauce